openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 1. Advocate on behalf of the Project applying.
 1. Help to explain why the Project is a good fit.
 1. Help the Application Manager when needed.
+1. Be available as a primary point of contact through the incubation period if reached.

 #### Process